Title

 The Securities and Exchange Commission adopts new rules for Satisfactory Subordination Agreements and Margin, enhancing capital requirements for brokers and dealers while streamlining approval processes and increasing initial margin limits from 40% to 50%.

-The allowable initial margin percentage is raised from 40% to 50% of the current market value of the security at the time of the transaction.
+A broker/dealer may not extend credit exceeding 50% of the current market value of the security at the time of transaction.

-Collateral Value is the market value of securities pledged as collateral, reduced by 30%, except for securities issued by the Republic of the Philippines which have different deduction percentages.
+Collateral Value is the market value of the securities after reducing market value by 30%, except for securities issued by the Republic of the Philippines where different deductions apply by reference to the Republic-of-the-Philippines deduction schedule.

 Analyze Cases Smarter, Faster